stevekuznetsov/expo/docs/pages/tutorial/initialize-app.md

 <Terminal cmd={['$ npx expo install react-native-web@~0.18.7 react-dom@18.0.0 @expo/webpack-config@^0.17.0']} />

 Before running the above installation command, make sure to terminate `npx expo start` if it is already running the development server.
 After installing the dependencies, run the development server again.
 To see the web app in action, press <kbd>W</kbd> in the terminal window.
-It will open the web app in your default web browser at the URL: `http://localhost:19006/`.
+It will open the web app in your default web browser at a specific URL.

 <ImageSpotlight alt="App running on an all platforms" src="/static/images/tutorial/app-running-on-all-platforms.jpg" style={{maxWidth: 720}} />

-## Up next
+## Next steps

 You have now set up an application in the local environment and launched it.
-The next step is to learn how to build a layout for your app.
+The next step is to learn [how to build the first layout of the app](/tutorial/layout).

 If you have any trouble in this module, refer back to the [Create a new app](/get-started/create-a-new-app/).
 If you have trouble opening the app on the device of your choice, refer to the [Opening the app on your phone/tablet](/get-started/create-a-new-app/#opening-the-app-on-your-phonetablet) section.